needle-mirror/com.unity.xr.openxr/Documentation~/mock-environment.md

 ## Queueing OpenXR events

 If your application needs to react to events sent from the OpenXR runtime, the Mock OpenXR Environment provides a mechanism for enqueuing the required events.
-Events must be sent after the Mock Runtime is running with the [`MockOpenXrEnvironment.Start`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXrEnvironment.Start*) method.
+Events must be sent after the Mock Runtime is running with the [`MockOpenXREnvironment.Start`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXREnvironment.Start) method.

-1. The [`EnqueueMockEventData`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXrEnvironment.EnqueueMockEventData*) method allows you to enqueue native events into the Mock Runtime for processing.
+1. The [`EnqueueMockEventData`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXREnvironment.EnqueueMockEventData(System.IntPtr)) method allows you to enqueue native events into the Mock Runtime for processing.
 The event payload must be presented as native structure pointer, so when using a C# struct, you need to ensure that the struct binary layout exactly matches its corresponding native struct, and then marshal the managed structure to an unmanaged block of memory.
-2. The [`ProcessEventQueue`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXrEnvironment.ProcessEventQueue*) method lets you signal the Mock Runtime that it should send all the queued events to your XR app.
+2. The [`ProcessEventQueue`](xref:UnityEngine.XR.OpenXR.TestTooling.MockOpenXREnvironment.ProcessEventQueue) method lets you signal the Mock Runtime that it should send all the queued events to your XR app.

 Here's an example on how to enqueue an event based on the OpenXR extension `XrEventDataUserPresenceChangedEXT`.